The Nub Theory Explained

 A female nub hanging off the rump of baby.
 (Confirmed by The Nubologists.)

 A nub shot known as a 'rocket nub'.
 (Confirmed by The Nubologists.)

-The development happens at a fast pace - If you have a scan within a few days of each other, you may not be able to tell the gender on the first ultrasound scan, but at your next scan you would be able to see some significant development and the nub may be a lot clearer.
+The development happens at a fast pace - If you have a scan within a few days of each other, you may not be able to tell the sex on the first ultrasound scan, but at your next scan you would be able to see some significant development and the nub may be a lot clearer.